bonitasoft/bonita-doc/md/list-of-documents.md

-# manage a list of documents
+# Manage a list of documents

 Bonita allows you to group documents with lists.